DefinitelyUnlikely/FileHostingApp/project_thoughts.md

 I guess I can add a collection of files to the folder?
 But that isn't quite correct for a folder, as a folder could also have folders as children.
 Do I connect the folder model to a collection of Files and a collection of Folders?
 I guess so.

+PS.
+I've decided to split the file table into fileinfo and filedata, more separation of concern and easier to deal with compared to the options of projection and inclusions - as I need to be far more aware of what I have and haven't included in a model at any given time with the latter option.

 ## API / Endpoints

 What endpoints do I need?